 Who created The Doors’ logo?

 It is not known for certain who created The Doors’ logo, so several versions exist.
-According to one, the logo’s creator is Bill Harvey from Elektra Records.
+According to one source, the logo’s creator is Bill Harvey of Elektra Records.
 He is believed to be the designer of the logo.

 What is The Doors’ logo like?

-The logo contains the group’s name, executed in two types of fonts.
-The first part consists of letters in a modern style – elegant and cursive.
-The second half has a graphic design reminiscent of the Densmore font, where the letters “oo” resemble the heads of bolts.
+The logo contains the group’s name, set in two font types.
+The first part consists of letters in a modern, elegant, cursive style.
+The second half features a graphic design reminiscent of the Densmore font, in which the letters “oo” resemble bolt heads.

 Why are they called The Doors?

-The musicians named their group based on the eponymous book “The Doors of Perception” by Aldous Huxley.
-It was published in 1954 and was, in turn, named after a line from William Blake.
+The musicians named their group after the book “The Doors of Perception” by Aldous Huxley.
+It was published in 1954 and, in turn, was named after a line from William Blake.